good-data-institute/d4g-cohort-2024-hackathon/README.md

 - [Focus on the UN's Sustainable Development Goals (SDG).](https://sdgs.un.org/goals)
 - Automation workflows, ideally in [GitHub Actions](https://github.com/features/actions), to collect information from external resources.

+## :hourglass_flowing_sand: Mid-point check in
+- For the mid-point check in, be ready to share your answers (<5 mins) with the group

+1. What have we achieved so far?
+2. What are the next steps?
+3. What questions do you have for Miquel and Dhanshree? -- We'll note down everyone's questions and have Miquel and Dhanshree answer them at the end :smile:
+4. What's been your biggest success so far?
+5. And biggest a challenge?

 ## :trophy: Judging Criteria